 The Scientific Side

 In the lab, Sophia studies the chemistry, physics, and engineering of materials we encounter in daily life like plastics and semiconductors.
-As a materials scientists, she is using a technique called nuclear magnetic resonance (similar to magnetic resonance imaging or MRI) to learn more about these materials.
+As a materials scientist, she is using a technique called nuclear magnetic resonance (similar to magnetic resonance imaging or MRI) to learn more about these materials.

 A Dose of Motivation

 “The strongest man in the world is he who stands alone.”
 By Henrik Ibsen

 What Got You Hooked on Science?

 When she was young, Sophia was exposed to science in museums and programs like NOVA and Cosmos.
 Her intellectual curiosity was encouraged and she continued to take science courses through junior high and high school.
 Sophia actually didn’t take chemistry in high school, so starting off with chemistry freshman year of college with no background was daunting but she couldn’t resist the fields of chemistry and physics.

 Sophia’s lab is pushing the envelope on a lot of equipment, so they regularly encounter challenges.
 It’s not easy pushing the instruments down to temperatures of four degrees Kelvin (basically the temperature of outer space!) using liquid helium as a coolant.
 Any one thing might not be working on a given day and they sometimes have to pause an experiment until equipment can be repaired.